Mikemraz/boston-airbnb-analysis/README.md

 This repository manages to get some useful and interesting insights into Boston AirBNB data.
 data [source](https://www.kaggle.com/airbnb/boston)

+## Motivation
+- come up with valued business questions that could be answered by data science skills.
+- Use visualizations to make findings more understandable and cachy,
+- communicate to stakeholders from different backgrounds (blog).
+- I am now living near Boston, I want to know more about this city.

 ## Business questions being answered
 1. What is the price distribution of AirBNB homes?
 2. How is price fluctuating over time?